-- 1. To understand basic design procedures, steady and variable stresses, failure theories. - 2.
-To understand the design parameters of shafts and couplings. - 3.
-To understand the design parameters of fasteners and welded joints. - 4.
-To understand the design parameters of springs and levers. - 5.
-To understand the design parameters of bearings and flywheel.
+Aim The aim of the subject is to provide basic knowledge in designing various machine elements.
+Scope 1.
+To understand basic design procedures, steady and variable stresses, failure Theories.
+2. To study the design concepts of shafts and couplings.
+3. To study the design parameters of fasteners and welded joints.
+4. To learn the design parameters of different types of springs and levers.
+5. To understand the design concepts of bearings and flywheel.
+Outcome The students would be able to design any machine elements with standard procedures and formulae.